-The best document management software (DMS) makes it simple and easy to manage your files and file systems in a safe and secure way.
+The best document management system software makes it simple and easy to manage your files and file systems in a safe and secure way.

-Document management is becoming increasingly important as the concept of a paperless office is becoming an everyday reality, especially with the growth in remote working.
+This is becoming increasingly important as the concept of a paperless office is actually turning into an everyday reality, especially with the growth in remote working.
 This means that routine office documents cannot be simply filed in an office, and instead need to be archived online.
 This is where cloud storage really comes into its own, as many service providers can also accommodate document sharing and syncing for organizations.

 However, a lot of suppliers and contractors will still deal with paper, so any DMS needs to have a document scanning solution, often working as a standalone or part of an OCR scanning software package, so that any such paper invoices, receipts, or other documents can be scanned so that a digital copy can be archived while the paper version is recycled.